The header area of a top-level page shows its own link in this color.

 (like Email Announcement does for its TO-list options),

-there is a set-current-event dropdown menu above the top-center menus.
+there is a set-current-event menu above the top-center menus.

 Additionally on the top right: